⚡ URGENT · LA CITY BUDGET 2026-27

 • Use your own words for at least one sentence.
 One personal line proves it's not a form letter — and that's what elevates it above the pile.

 • End with the action, not the thanks.
-"Please restore DPFL funding before June 6" is what they'll remember.
-Put that last.
+"Please restore DPFL funding" is what they'll remember.

 Now amplify it.